Cash Flow Problems

 1. Access a flexible line of credit

 Short-term business loans, company credit cards, overdraft facilities and invoice finance can all provide quick access to cash.
-The key is to find the source of finance that’s the right fit for your business and ensure you can easily afford the interest charges now and in the future, so you don’t put further strain on your cash.
+The key is to find the source of finance that’s the right fit for your business and ensure you can easily afford the interest charges now and in the future so you don’t put further strain on your cash.

-2. Audit your finances
+2. Audit your Finances

 For example, putting a cap on employee overtime might reduce the costs of the business, but how would it impact income?
-Similarly, moving to a cheaper location might reduce the money you spend on rent, but would your business be damaged by the loss of prestige/footfall.
+Similarly, moving to a cheaper location might reduce the money you spend on rent, but would the loss of prestige/footfall damage your business?

 Similarly, there may be simple improvements you can make to increase your income.
 Introducing a complementary product line or service may be an easy way to boost your revenues, but what additional costs will that create?

-3. Create Cash Flow forecasts
+3. Create Cash Flow Forecasts

-Creating and using cashflow forecasts regularly will let you know how much cash the business will need in the coming months.
+Creating and using cash flow statements regularly will let you know how much cash reserve the business will need in the coming months.
 If a seasonal dip in sales or a one-off requirement for cash is expected in the months ahead, you can take the necessary precautions now, such as organising a line of credit, so there’s no negative impact on your business.

-4. Negotiate favourable credit terms with your suppliers
+4. Negotiate Favourable Credit Terms with your Suppliers

-If your customers pay you within 60 days of a product or service being delivered but you pay your suppliers within 30 days, you’ll have a period of 30 days where you’ve paid more money out than you’ve recouped.
+If your customers pay you within 60 days of a product or service being delivered, but you pay your suppliers within 30 days, you’ll have a period of 30 days where you’ve paid more money out than you’ve recouped.
 If not planned for, that can easily create a cashflow shortfall.

 If you have a good payment history with your suppliers, they may be open to extending your payment terms.
 That would allow you to hold onto the cash for longer and reduce the risk that you’ll be left out of pocket.
-Most suppliers would prefer to provide improved payments terms rather than lose you as a customer.
+Most suppliers would prefer to provide improved payment terms rather than lose you as a customer.

-5. Prioritise credit control
+5. Prioritise Credit Control

-In fact, if you rely on just a small number of customers, a single bad debt could be enough to make your business insolvent .
+In fact, if you rely on just a small number of customers, a single unpaid invoice could be enough to make your business insolvent .
 That’s why you should take the time to check the creditworthiness of prospective customers before you agree to work with them.

 You should also formalise the process of chasing late payments and making sure your debtor book is up to date.
 Taking steps such as charging interest on late payments and offering discounts for early payments can help to increase the likelihood that payments will be made on time.

-5. Invoice quickly and accurately
+5. Invoice Quickly and Accurately

 Some of the common causes of cashflow problems are out of the hands of your business.
 Yes, you can reduce the risks, but if a customer decides they aren’t going to pay, your only option is to take legal action, which will take time and leave you out of pocket in the meantime.
 However, sending out invoices quickly and accurately is one part of the process you have complete control over.

-8. Free up assets
+6. Free up Assets